 Luxury retailer Barneys New York files for bankruptcy

-- Barneys New York said Tuesday it would file for bankruptcy and close 15 locations.
+- Barneys New York said Tuesday that it would file for bankruptcy and close 15 locations.

 - Bankruptcies have claimed nearly 43,000 jobs across the U.S. so far this year, 40% higher than a year ago.

-Barneys New York on Tuesday said it is filing for bankruptcy and will close 15 locations.
+Barneys New York on Tuesday said that it's filing for bankruptcy and will close 15 locations.
 The high-end retailer is the latest retailer to seek bankruptcy protection and shutter stores amid a consumer shift to online shopping.

 Barneys said it will shutter 15 locations, leaving it with seven stores, including two Barneys Warehouse locations.
 The other stores that will remain open are its flagship New York store on Madison Avenue and another located in downtown Manhattan, as well as stores in Beverly Hills, California, San Francisco and Copley Place in Boston.